OpenDocument adoption: Finland

-Finland's Ministry of Justice has chosen OpenOffice.org and thus the OpenDocument format as their main document format from the beginning of 2007.
-The decision was made after deep research of ODF possibilities.
-Other ministries may follow.
+The Finnish Ministry of Justice decided in December 2006 to migrate to the open source OpenOffice.org office suite and adopt the OpenDocument ISO standard.
+The migration was scheduled to commence from the beginning of 2007.
+The decision was based on an office software evaluation in 2005 and an extensive OpenOffice.org pilot project in 2006.

 France

 According to French government's RGI (general interoperability framework), ODF is the "recommended format for office documents within French administrations".
 OOXML is tolerated for "information exchange needs through tables".